-The TCOC program is intended and designed to be a program that rewards higher performance for practices that meet financial and quality benchmarks by reducing unnecessary costs and delivering quality health care for our Participants.
+The TCOC program is intended and designed to be a program that rewards higher performance for practices that meet quality and financial benchmarks by reducing unnecessary costs and delivering quality health care for our Participants.

-The Total Cost of Care component of the program represents an actual versus expected medical cost analysis that determines an efficient use of services based on the population being served.
+The Total Cost of Care component of the program represents an actual versus expected medical cost analysis that determines an efficient use of services based on the Home- and Community-Based Services (HCBS) Non-Dual and Nursing Facility Ineligible (NFI) Dual Aligned population being served.
 This efficient use of services calculation is what ultimately establishes the shared savings pool that is then made available to the Provider based on quality performance.